uvarc/rc-website/content/post/2023-july-maintenance.md

 ## IMPORTANT MAINTENANCE NOTES

 We are pleased to announce a new storage system for scratch - Weka, which can be accessed at `/scratch/$USER`.
-The old GPFS scratch at `/oldscratch/$USER` will be retired on <date>.
-If you wish to retain your old scratch files, we have prepared a Slurm script at <url> to assist you with migration to the new scratch.
+The old GPFS scratch at `/oldscratch/$USER` will be retired on **DATE**.
+If you wish to retain your old scratch files, we have prepared a Slurm script at **URL** to assist you with migration to the new scratch.
 (You may customize the script if say you only need a subset of the old files.)
 As we expect a high volume of data migration, please refrain from doing so on the login nodes but instead submit it as a job via the sample script.

 The DTN has been updated such that Globus transfers are only enabled for the new scratch.